shroomify-it/docker-deploy_radicale-agendav-lldap/README.md

 I use traefik as a reverse proxy, I commented out the related traefik entries.

 ## One last thing before running docker-compose up
-Don't forget to change all the CHANGEME to your environment settings.
+Don't forget to change all the CHANGEME to your desired environment settings.
+Change the domain "example.domain.com" too.